LuisHenri/download-folder-watcher/README.md

 First you need to set up the environment by running `pip install -r requirements.txt` (it is recommended to use a [virtual environment](https://docs.python.org/pt-br/3/library/venv.html)).

-Then you can simply run the main script by executing: `python __main__.py`.
+Then you can simply run the main script by executing: `python -m downloads_watcher`.

 ### Configuring

-You can edit the extensions you wish to track and the destination folders on [`dirwatcher/downloadswatcher.py`](dirwatcher/downloadswatcher.py).\
+You can edit the extensions you wish to track and the destination folders on [`downloads_watcher/downloadswatcher.py`](downloads_watcher/downloadswatcher.py).\
 But here is a snippet from it anyway:

 ```python